William Wilkie

-William Wilkie (5 October 1721 – 10 October 1772) was a Scottish Church of Scotland minister and Professor of Natural Philosophy primarily remembered as a poet nicknamed Potato Willie, known more respectfully as the "Scottish Homer".
+William Wilkie (5 October 1721 – 10 October 1772) was a Scottish Church of Scotland minister and Professor of Natural Philosophy.
+Primarily remembered as a poet nicknamed Potato Willie, but known more respectfully as the "Scottish Homer", he contributed to Scotland's 18th-century Vernacular Revival.
 The son of a farmer, he was born in West Lothian and educated at Edinburgh.
 In 1757 he produced the Epigoniad, dealing with the Epigoni, sons of seven heroes who fought against Thebes.
 He also wrote Moral Fables in Verse.

 Life

-The son of James Wilkie, a farmer, he was born at Echline Farm, in the parish of Dalmeny, West Lothian on 5 October 1721.
+The son of James Wilkie, a farmer, he was born at Echline Farm, in the parish of Dalmeny, West Lothian.
 He was educated at Dalmeny parish school and then studied at the University of Edinburgh, having among his college contemporaries John Home, David Hume, William Robertson, and Adam Smith.
 His father dying during his student days, he succeeded to the unexpired lease on a farm at Fishers' Tryste, near Edinburgh.
 This he carried on to support his three sisters and himself, at the same time continuing his studies for the ministry of the Church of Scotland.

 Licensed as a Church of Scotland minister by the Presbytery of Linlithgow on 29 May 1745, he combined writing and agriculture with waiting for a congregation.
 On 17 May 1753 he was appointed under the patronage of the Earl of Lauderdale as assistant to Rev John Guthrie, parish minister of Ratho, Midlothian, on whose death in February 1756 he became sole incumbent.
 Eccentricity – his occasionally omitting, for instance, to take off his hat before entering the pulpit – somewhat marred the success of his pastorate.

 In November 1759 he was appointed Professor of Natural Philosophy at the University of St Andrews, where he devoted his leisure to experiments in moorland farming.
-In 1766 the University conferred on Wilkie the honorary degree of Doctor of Divinity.
+In 1766 the university conferred on Wilkie the honorary degree of Doctor of Divinity.
 He died of ague on 10 October 1772.
 Robert Fergusson, one of his students, eulogised him in a memorial eclogue.